136MasterNR/Battles-of-Batch/README.md

     - BlackStorm
     - JayKayHere3987

-# Thank you for choosing our projects! :shipit:
-### Mmore information about this project will be added in this read me every now and then.
+### More information on this project will be added in this read me every now and then :shipit: